Survivor Spotlight: Stuart Cojac Has Heart

 Because breast cancer is much rarer in men, there is no prescribed self-check or mammogram.
 And because many men don't realize that they can be at risk for breast cancer, they may ignore signs that would otherwise help with early detection.
 In fact, research shows that the stage of breast cancer at the time of diagnosis is higher in men than compared to women.
-Survival rates are also lower, in part due to .
+Survival rates are also lower, in part due to lack of early detection..

 "Due to my previous heart attack," Stuart explains, "I did not want to chance taking tamoxifen.
 Also, thankfully, the fact that I did not require chemo or radiation meant my heart was not put at further risk that can result from such treatments."

 Seventeen years later, Stuart is still grateful that he mentioned his concern to his doctor and was able to be diagnosed and treated in such a timely way.
-He's also putting his heart into giving back to support other breast cancer Survivors.
+He's also putting his heart into giving back to support other women and men with breast cancer.
 You can find him at the Pink House on the third Monday of every month, teaching his retirement hobby of jewelry making.
 He also donates profits from the sale of the jewelry he creates.

 Shares Stuart, "It's a pleasure to work with people who are experiencing their journeys with the support of Carolina Breast Friends.
 I also enjoy selling my designs and letting Carolina Breast Friends put my profits to work helping others."